Myositis Ossificans

 • Presentation

-• size of mass decreases with time
+• pain and size of the mass decrease with time

 • Physical exam